Shoulder pain: Causes, Symptoms & Pain Relief

-Although shoulders can be damaged in many ways, compared with other joints e.g. the knee, shoulder pain is relatively minor.
-Pain usually affects just a small part of the join and lasts only for a short time.
-Some key causes of shoulder pain are:
+Although shoulders can be damaged in a variety of ways, many suffer from shoulder pain after they wake up from sleeping.
+The pain is relatively minor, usually affecting a small part of the joint, and will only last for a short time.
+Some key causes for experiencing shoulder pain when you wake up are:

 Acute shoulder pain usually settles down quickly with the right treatment and many of these treatments can be applied at home.

-Chronic shoulder pain can be more difficult to treat because there are other issues.
-Contact your GP who will be advise you on some of the more serious treatments below.
+Chronic pain in your shoulder can be more difficult to treat because there are other issues.
+Contact your GP who will be advise you on some of the more serious treatment options below.